pgexperts/handyrep/docs/plugins.rst

 _Configuration_

 pgbouncerbin
-    full path to the pgbouncer executable
+    full path to the pgbouncer executable.
+Used for restarting pgbouncer.

 template
     the pgbouncer.ini template file for overwriting pgbouncer.ini